qtepics/qtepics.github.io/environment_variables.md

 ### <a name="QE_PVACCESS_SUPPORT"></a>QE_PVACCESS_SUPPORT (Optional, EPICS Qt 3.7 or later)

-For headless builds this is automatically defined by the qeframeworkSup's Makefile and is set to YES when EPICS base 7 or later in use and is otherwise set to to NO.
+For headless builds, this is automatically defined by the qeframeworkSup's Makefile and is set to YES when EPICS base 7 or later in use and is otherwise set to to NO.
-If this is not the desired behaviour, then the Makefile should be modified.
+If this is not the desired behavior (e.g. using EPICS 3 plus EPICS 4), then the Makefile should be modified.

 When using qtcreator to make/build the EPICS Qt framework this environment variable must be set manually.
 When not defined or not set to YES, the EPICS Qt Framework will be built to support